Skip to main content

 Situational exercises

-Simulation of real scenarios: aggressive guests, suspicious people, evacuation and communication with emergency services.
-Practice that is missing from traditional training.
+Simulations of real scenarios: aggressive guests, suspicious people, evacuation and communication with emergency services.
+Practical work that a textbook cannot replace.

 What the career path looks like with us